mjhoptics/opticalglass/docs/OG_RefractiveIndexInfo/OG_RefractiveIndexInfo.rst

 RefractiveIndex.Info interface
 ##############################

-Access to the `RefractiveIndex.INFO <https://refractiveindex.info>`_ database is provided by the :mod:`~.rindexinfo` module.
+Access to the |RII|_ database is provided by the :mod:`~.rindexinfo` module.
 A major function of this module is to create glass instances (:class:`~.rindexinfo.RIIMedium` or :class:`~.opticalmedium.InterpolatedMedium`) for use in optical models.